ItsiW/VILF/places/massawa.md

 It's on the pricier end, but a platter for 3 can feed 4 people for around $80 after tax and tips.

 It gets phenominal value IF you go on a sunday night, when jazz players from Jiulliard and the Manhattan School of Music put on free shows in the restaurant.
+It's a good night out.